(An AI rendering of what Mareekh Process, a hybrid power generation concept for Mars, may look like.)

 1. Heat injection

-• Heat is injected into the subsurface ice using CO2, readily available locally on Mars.
+Heat is injected into the subsurface ice using CO2, readily available locally on Mars.
 The CO2 is heated under pressure inside an enclosed heater using auxiliary solar or limited nuclear such as RTG, and is pumped as a Superheated-Supercritical (ShSc) CO2 at 700c and 100 bar through an injection and recovery well into the permafrost or subsurface glacier with an estimated temperature of -70c and pressure of 30 bar which is the approximate pressure inside Martian crust at the depth of around 300m.

-• Sh-Sc CO2 not only serves as a good heat transfer medium, it also helps precipitate dissolved impurities and dirt and settles it in the bottom of the water cavity thus formed, deep inside the permafrost.
+Sh-Sc CO2 not only serves as a good heat transfer medium, it also helps precipitate dissolved impurities and dirt and settles it in the bottom of the water cavity thus formed, deep inside the permafrost.

-• In our model, the temperature of the liquid water reservoir is maintained at 30C and pressure at 30 bar at a depth of 300m.
+In our model, the temperature of the liquid water reservoir is maintained at 30C and pressure at 30 bar at a depth of 300m.
 2. Water recovery

-• The injected Sh-Sc CO2 drives a bidirectional turbine near the deep end of the injection well.
+The injected Sh-Sc CO2 drives a bidirectional turbine near the deep end of the injection well.
 This helps pump the liquid water at 30 C and store in a very well insulated surface recovery buffer tank maintained at 1 bar.

-• The recovery buffer tank is where the recovered water is decarbonated and degassed, and CO2 recovered for reuse.
+The recovery buffer tank is where the recovered water is decarbonated and degassed, and CO2 recovered for reuse.
 The recovery buffer tank is also connected to a slurry removal system.
 3. Low Pressure Feeder System (LPFS)

-• Its purpose is to create the bulk of saturated flash steam using low pressure of the Martian atmosphere.
+Its purpose is to create the bulk of saturated flash steam using low pressure of the Martian atmosphere.
 Though the pressure in the flash tank is maintained at 0.6 bar in our model.

-• Water from the recovery buffer tank at 30c and the condensate from the flash tank and the turbine at 86.5c and 6c is pumped into the LPFS to create superheated subcritical water at 233 degree c and 30 bar pressure.
+Water from the recovery buffer tank at 30c and the condensate from the flash tank and the turbine at 86.5c and 6c is pumped into the LPFS to create superheated subcritical water at 233 degree c and 30 bar pressure.
 It is then released back into the flash tank.

-• In this tank at 0.6 bar pressure, nearly 28% of superheated water from the LPFS flashes into steam at 86.5c which is saturated.
+In this tank at 0.6 bar pressure, nearly 28% of superheated water from the LPFS flashes into steam at 86.5c which is saturated.
 The rest of 72% will settle as condensate at the same temperature of nearly 86.5c, which is then recirculated in the LPFS as mentioned earlier.

-• The purpose of using a flash tank is to create the steam OUTSIDE the heat input assembly, in order to avoid giving the latent heat of fusion for its creation (which is massive at 2256kJ/kg) and let the low atmospheric pressure do the job.
+The purpose of using a flash tank is to create the steam OUTSIDE the heat input assembly, in order to avoid giving the latent heat of fusion for its creation (which is massive, at 2256kJ/kg) and let the low atmospheric pressure do the job.
 Though the pressure inside the flash tank is 0.6 bar, which is ten times higher than the outside pressure of the Martian atmosphere, it is easier to maintain this on Mars than it can be on Earth.
-Even lower pressure such as 0.1 bar can be achieved and will create a larger fraction of flash steam, requiring even less amount of supercritical water to run the cycle but at the cost of reduction of the intensity of Venturi Effect and a cooler flashed condensate.
+Even lower pressure such as 0.1 bar can be achieved and will create a larger fraction of flash steam, requiring even less amount of supercritical water to run the cycle but at the cost of reduction in the strength of the Venturi Effect and a cooler flashed condensate.
 4. High Pressure Feeder System (HPFS)

-• The condensate from the turbine is used for the purpose of creating supercritical water as it contains little or no impurities as all.
+The condensate from the turbine is used for the purpose of creating supercritical water as it contains little or no impurities as all.

-• The water in HPFS is isochorically heated to 550c at 300 bar pressure to circumvent the pseudo-boiling phase, thus evading the need for providing latent heat of vaporization yet again.
+The water in HPFS is isochorically heated to 550c at 300 bar pressure to circumvent the pseudo-boiling phase, thus evading the need for providing latent heat of vaporization yet again.

-• The supercritical water from LPFS is then injected into a common injector connected to the flash tank.
+The supercritical water from LPFS is then injected into a common injector connected to the flash tank.
 The Venturi Effect from the injected supercritical water draws in the saturated flash steam at 0.6 bar pressure and mixes with it to create superheated steam.
 This superheated steam is then injected into the turbine using pressure from the HPFS at 300 bar.

 5. The Turbine

-• Superheated steam at 195c and 2 bar pressure is released into the high pressure turbine housing.
+Superheated steam at 195c and 2 bar pressure is released into the high pressure turbine housing.

-• The turbine is initially maintained at Martian atmospheric pressure of < 1kPa.
+The turbine is initially maintained at Martian atmospheric pressure of < 1kPa.
 The superheated steam adiabatically expands towards the low pressure turbine housing as in any steam turbine.
 This expansion of steam generates a flow which in turns moves the turbine blades at high speed.

-• As the steam moves through the turbine, it starts to cool down and a part of it continues to condense into water droplets.
+As the steam moves through the turbine, it starts to cool down and a part of it continues to condense into water droplets.

-• The expansion and flow of the steam continues towards the low pressure turbine assembly until it reaches the end of the turbine assembly at 0.01 bar (1kPa) and 7 degree c.
+The expansion and flow of the steam continues towards the low pressure turbine assembly until it reaches the end of the turbine assembly at 0.01 bar (1kPa) and 7 degree c.

-• In a sealed assembly, this process of steam expansion and flow will eventually stall.
+In a sealed assembly, this process of steam expansion and flow will eventually stall.

-(An AI illustration showing steam exiting into the Martian atmosphere causing adiabatic expansion and cooling of the remaining steam , forming condensate.
+(An AI illustration showing steam exiting into the Martian atmosphere causing adiabatic expansion and cooling of the remaining steam inside, forming condensate.
 Note the exit steam converting immediately into amorphous ice of very high entropy upon contacting the extremely cold Martian environment and settling to the ground)

 Calculating the Power Output